ichsankurnia/YOLO/Custom Object Detection/README.md

     ...
     ```

-4. Change `labels.txt` to include the label(s) you want to train on (number of labels should be the same as the number of classes you set in `tiny-yolo-voc-3c.cfg` file).
-In our case, `labels.txt` will contain 3 labels.
+4. Change `labels.txt` to include the label(s) you want to train on (number of labels should be the same as the number of classes you set in `tiny-yolo-voc-1c.cfg` file).
+In our case, `labels.txt` will contain 1 labels.

     ```
     label1
-    label2
-    label3
     ```
-5. Reference the `tiny-yolo-voc-3c.cfg` model when you train.
+5. Reference the `tiny-yolo-voc-1c.cfg` model when you train.

-    `flow --model cfg/tiny-yolo-voc-3c.cfg --load bin/tiny-yolo-voc.weights --train --annotation train/Annotations --dataset train/Images`
+    `flow --model cfg/tiny-yolo-voc-1c.cfg --load bin/tiny-yolo-voc.weights --train --annotation train/Annotations --dataset train/Images`

+    'python flow --model cfg/tiny-yolo-voc-1c.cfg --load bin/tiny-yolo-voc.weights --train --annotation train/xml_file --dataset train/images --gpu 0.8 --epoch 300'

 * Why should I leave the original `tiny-yolo-voc.cfg` file unchanged?